 Here’s an interesting fact.
 Collectors do know that something made in the Edwardian period (roughly 1901 to 1910, but the overall style extended into the teens as well) or older is antique now.

 So, are there two meanings to the word?
 We would say yes.
-In common talk, most people will use the word in regards to something ancient.
+In common talk, most people will use the word in regard to something ancient.
 In discussions related to the auctions, this word will usually mean something of cultural value made in the XIX century or earlier.
 Great examples of such are:

 The list could go on and on but all the items must have been unique or expensive at the time.